sh4dowByte/flutter_ui_meditation_app/README.md

 ## Disclaimer

-The design of this application is based on a free Figma template available in the Figma Community.
-All rights to the original design are retained by the respective creator.
-This implementation is intended solely for educational and non-commercial purposes.

-This project utilizes a design sourced from the Figma Community.
-Licensing terms of the original design may apply.
-Please review the original Figma design [here](https://www.figma.com/community/file/882888114457713282) to ensure compliance with its terms before utilizing this project in any capacity.

-## Disclaimer

 The design of this application is based on a free Figma template available in the Figma Community, originally created by **[Afsar]**.
 All rights to the original design are retained by the respective creator.
 This implementation is intended solely for educational and non-commercial purposes.

 This project utilizes a design sourced from the Figma Community, created by **[Afsar]**.
 Licensing terms of the original design may apply.
 Please review the original Figma design [here](https://www.figma.com/community/file/882888114457713282) to ensure compliance with its terms before utilizing this project in any capacity.